smart · Connected Car Mobile App

 A pre-launch product direction moved into implementation

-The programme reached implementation with a coherent native-app structure, detailed flows, prototypes, and testing inputs that helped the team clarify product behaviour before the experience reached users publicly.
+The programme reached implementation with a native-app structure, detailed flows, prototypes, and testing inputs that helped the team clarify product behaviour before the experience reached users publicly.

 Because I was not involved after release, this page intentionally avoids adoption, business-impact, or post-launch quality claims.